This Irish recipe, which features Kerrygold cheese and butter, has our mouths watering!

 Add a layer of onions over the potatoes and another of grated cheese, seasoning generously as you go.
 Continue these layers, finishing with a layer of potatoes and a sprinkling of cheese.

 Preheat the grill.
-Uncover the stoved potatoes and place straight under the grill to cook for 2-3 minutes until golden brown.
+Uncover the stoved potatoes and place them straight under the grill to cook for 2-3 minutes until golden brown.
 Serve cut into slices, straight from the pan.

 For more delicious recipes, visit the Kerrygold USA website.